samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 6  - Marketing Analytics Case Study/Introduction to Table Joins.md

 FROM names
 FULL JOIN jobs
   ON names.iid = jobs.iid;
-## CROSSJOIN // FROM Table1,Table2
+## CROSS JOIN // FROM Table1,Table2  avoid it if necessary
 ## LEFT SEMI JOIN
 ## ANTI JOIN